Everyone knows that vitamins and nutrition are important for health, and many older adults take a multivitamin.

 You may have heard that vitamin B12 deficiency can cause pernicious anemia.
-But in fact, the term “pernicious anemia” means a specific vitamin B12 deficiency caused by the loss of a body’s ability to make “intrinsic factor.”
+But in fact, the term “pernicious anemia” means a specific vitamin B12 deficiency caused by the loss of the body’s ability to make “intrinsic factor.”
+Intrinsic factor is in the lining of the stomach, so a weakened stomach lining (which is called “atrophic gastritis” can cause pernicious anemia.
 The body needs intrinsic factor to absorb vitamin B12; without it, vitamin B12 levels eventually drop.
 This often causes anemia, but sometimes symptoms of nerve and brain problems occur first.

 Why Low Vitamin B12 Levels Are Common in Older Adults